22nd State Bank

 Louisville, Alabama · FDIC Cert #16910

-22nd State Bank is an FDIC-insured bank (Certificate #16910) with $253M in total assets and $215M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for 22nd State Bank, an FDIC-insured bank (Certificate #16910) with $253M in total assets and $215M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Louisville, Alabama, the bank maintains a Tier 1 capital ratio of 13.87% (Well-Capitalized) and a nonperforming loan ratio of 2.03%.
-BankHealthData assigns a composite Health Grade of C (59/100).
+BankHealthData assigns a composite Health Grade of C (59/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 22nd State Bank (FDIC cert 16910) is a community bank — $253M in total assets, $215M in deposits, serving the Louisville, Alabama area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.